-Baylor University Medical Center at Dallas (Baylor Dallas) is a nationally recognized, faith-based, not-for-profit hospital that cares for more than 300,000 people each year.
+Baylor University Medical Center (Baylor Dallas) is a nationally recognized, faith-based, not-for-profit hospital that cares for more than 300,000 people each year.
 In 1903, the hospital opened with 25 beds; today it is a major patient care, teaching and research center for the Southwest.
 Baylor Dallas has 914 licensed beds and serves as the flagship hospital of Baylor Scott & White Health – North Texas.

 Hospital Facts (Fiscal Year 2017)

 - 37,840 admissions (including newborns)